ORNL/intersect-architecture/examples/aam/pat.rst

    parameters necessary to 3D print the metal part.
 The parameters include the targeted structural stress and the options for changing the laser parameters, such as temperature and speed.
--  The experiment controller is the control computer system of the 3D metal printer.
+-  The experiment controller is the control computer of the 3D metal printer.
 -  The test performed in an experiment 3D prints a metal part subject to dynamic control by the experiment controller and targeting desired structural stresses, optionally in conjunction with a neutron beamline where